The Impact Of Overfishing On Marine Ecosystems

 The disturbance of food chains is another significant impact of overfishing.
 By removing predatory fish from the ecosystem, overfishing can disrupt the natural balance of predator-prey relationships.
 This disruption can result in an explosion of prey species, leading to a decrease in their population sizes, or it can lead to a decrease in prey species, impacting the predators higher up the food chain.
 These disruptions can have widespread effects on the entire ecosystem, creating imbalances that reverberate through various trophic levels.

-See also The Environmental Impact Of Traditional Energy Sources
+See also The Environmental Impact Of Digital Technologies

 Economic Impact